 The latest changes to make Encore Boston Harbor “Greater Boston’s hometown casino” include:

 - free self-parking

-- a tiered Rewards system to offer rewards for a variety of players
+- a tiered Rewards system offers rewards for a variety of players

 - lower room rates – sales down to under $200, compared to opening rates around $600.

 - a bright red food truck appeared on the gaming floor – Encore Cantina offers affordable dining, with such options as nachos at only $7 a pop